 A little hack I use to make sure I really won’t forget any of them, is to pin the list somewhere, you can always see.
 Your wardrobe or room door might be perfect.

 After writing a list, you need to categorize by setting time frames.
 Behind each goal write the time by when you want to have it achieved.

 So now you got a brief overview about what you want.
 It’s time to get a step further.

 2. Be concrete.

 Once you wrote down the things you want to get done, you need to make them more concrete.
-This means, not only write down, what you want do and in what time frame.
-Write down exactly what each goal includes.
+This means, not only write down, what you want to do and in what time frame.
+Write down exactly what each goal takes to be achieved.
 Make some descriptions how it should look like.
 Always answer these main questions while doing this: What?
 Why?
 How?

 3. Be realistic.